-SETUP & ACTIVATION OF FILTER FOR DMI FILTRATION MEDIA
+SETUP & ACTIVATION OF DMI-65 FILTER

+Sodium hypochlorite is used to activate and condition the catalytic surfaces of DMI-65 filter medium.
+The method is described below followed by a step-by-step guide.
+The chemical process of curing of the DMI-65 catalytic surfaces – is done by soaking the media for at least 3 hours prior to its use.
+Ideally the longer the soaking and conditioning period is, the stronger and harder the catalytic surfaces become.
 Clean water is added to fill the filtration unit, fill until 50% of the free board is submerged.
-Typically a solution of 12.5% sodium hypochlorite is then introduced into the unit in a ratio of 10 liters of 12.5% solution sodium hypochlorite to 1m3 of DMI-65.
+Typically, a solution of 12.5% sodium hypochlorite is then introduced into the unit in a ratio of 10 litres of 12.5% solution sodium hypochlorite to 1m3 of DMI-65.
 DMI-65 is poured into the filter unit, with the allowance of sufficient support media such as filter quartz, so that the bottom of the DMI-65 bed sits above the lowest backwash laterals.
-The mixture is then lightly agitated and the wash valve opened to drain off the water until the water is at the level of the surface of the filtration medium.
+The mixture is then lightly agitated, and the wash valve opened to drain off the water until the water is at the level of the surface of the filtration medium.
 The wash valve is then closed.
 The DMI-65 is then soaked for at least 3 hours.
 The longer the soaking, the better.

 Addition of chlorine to water gives both hydrochloric acid (HCl) and hypochlorous acid and inevitably will lower pH.
 Because the pH scale is logarithmic, pH 6 is 10 times more acidic than neutral pH 7.
 And pH 5 is 100 times more acidic than neutral.
 This means during the soaking and conditioning procedure when 10 liters of chlorine (12.5%) per 1m3 of DMI-65 is lowering pH to less than pH 3, we can estimate the solution is more than 10,000 times more acidic than neutral.

 During service filter mode, strong chlorine dosing causes highly acidic conditions that are less than pH 5.8.
 This should never be allowed to occur with a programmed chemical dosing pumps fitted for regulated dosing to maintain operation in a neutral to basic pH range.
-It’s definitely wise to have monitoring system and alarm in place to maintain free chlorine residual level 0.1 – 0.3 ppm and a neutral to basic pH.
+It’s definitely wise to have monitoring system and alarm in place to maintain free chlorine residual level 0.2mg/L (0.1 – 0.3 ppm) and a neutral to basic pH.
 This will encourage high oxidation rates of target heavy metals and a long whole of life.

-Activating DMI Filtration Media Step by Step Procedure
+Activating DMI-65 Step by Step Procedure

-1. Fill the filter vessel half of its height or internal volume, or a little more, with clean water and add a minimum of 10 liters of a sodium hypochlorite (12.5% NaClO) per cubic meter of DMI-65.
+- Fill the filter vessel half of its height or internal volume, or a little more, with clean water and add a minimum of 10 litres of a sodium hypochlorite (12.5% NaClO) per cubic meter of DMI-65.
 This is about the same as 10 fl oz of chlorine (12.5%) per cubic foot of DMI-65.
 See the supplied calculator named “Initial Chlorine Required for Soaking DMI-65 at Set up Stage”

-2. Pour the support media followed by DMI-65 into the upper hole of filter.
+- Pour the support media followed by DMI-65 into the upper hole of filter.
 Bed depth has to be according to filter bed design depth (For example 750mm – 1000mm or 30” to 40”) plus approximately 5%.
 A 40% free board above the DMI-65 is needed for bed expansion during backwash.
 If the water level is not well above the DMI-65 bed add more clean water.
 See the supplied calculator named “LV-SV Calculator” to calculate volume and bed depth required.

-3. Let the DMI-65 filter bed soak in the chlorine solution for 3 hours or more.
+- Let the DMI-65 filter bed soak in the chlorine solution for 3 hours or more.
 The longer the DMI-65 is left to soak the better.
 The DMI-65 may be left to soak overnight or even perhaps over the weekend.

-4. The chlorine in the solution used for soaking and conditioning the DMI-65 is at several hundred ppm.
+- The chlorine in the solution used for soaking and conditioning the DMI-65 is at several hundred ppm.
 Where discharge is not permissible a reducing agent such as sodium thiosulphate should be used to neutralize the chlorine before discarding to waste.

-7. Turn the filter to Rinse Mode.
+- Turn the filter to Rinse Mode.
 The same concentration of chlorine must be injected during rinse so to maintain the free chlorine residual of 0.1 – 0.3 ppm.
 This water must be discharged to waste until the residual Mn levels fall below the MCL.
 This limit may vary from country to country.

-9. Monitoring Raw Water Quality
+Monitoring the Filtered Water Quality

-If residual Iron (Fe) and Manganese (Mn) is found to “break through” the DMI-65 media bed at greater concentrations than your areas MCL, check the following:
+The finished drinking water shall be monitored to ensure that levels of manganese do not exceed 12μg/L. If residual Iron (Fe) and Manganese (Mn) is found to “break through” the DMI-65 media bed at greater concentrations than your areas MCL, check the following: